 It’s tough trying to figure which side of Oliver Stone’s career Savages would fall under.
-Part of the director’s output is fueled by an angry cynicism that’s always unafraid to show people at their ugliest.
-Then there’s another side, which we’ve seen these past few years, one that’s much softer.
-While Stone’s recent work has been far from the image of a cuddly teddy bear — with the exception of familial scenes peppered throughout Wall Street: Money Never Sleeps – he’s become more empathetic towards his characters and less willing to poke fun at them, which was highlighted best in 2008′s W.
+Part of the director’s output is fueled by an angry that’s always unafraid to show people at their ugliest.
+Then there’s another side, which we’ve seen these past few years, that’s much softer.
+While Stone’s recent work has been far from the image of a cuddly teddy bear — with the exception of familial scenes peppered throughout Wall Street: Money Never Sleeps – he’s become more empathetic towards his characters and less willing to poke fun at them, which was highlighted best by 2008′s W.

 Where does Savages fit between those two distinct outlooks?
 Somewhere comfortably in the middle.

 Based on Don Winslow‘s novel of the same name, Savages tells the bloody, dramatic, and comical tale of a three-way relationship taking a turn for the worst.
 The thinker, Ben (Aaron Johnson), and the doer, Chon (Taylor Kitsch), run a business together, providing some of the best weed in California.
 With business and life going too well, others attempt to cash in on their success, namely Elena, a major drug kingpin who features both genuine charm and ferocity, played by Salma Hayek.
 When Ben and Chon decline her business proposal, Elena hits them closest to home: their shared lover, O (Blake Lively).
 To get her back, Ben and Chon wage a small-scale war, attacking both the business and family side of Elena’s life.